pepelev/Rediska/README.md

 }
 ```

 To interact with Redis server you need a [`Connection`](/Rediska/Connection.cs).
 You can get one using a factory.
-In Rediska, each command represented by a separate class, so to run a command, you need to instantiate it and then execute it on the connection.
+In Rediska, each command represented by a separate class, so to run a command, you need to instantiate it and then execute it using the connection.

 ### Resource management